 Military medicine is a unique field.
-From ensuring the health of troops to dealing with violent injuries in the war zone, medical teams work to keep soldiers fighting fit.
+From ensuring the health of troops to dealing with violent injuries, medical teams work to keep soldiers fighting fit.

 One of the aims of military medicine is to keep soldiers fit for action.
 It starts with the health for new recruits, but keeping troops fighting fit also means preventing and controlling diseases that can devastate an army as effectively as any weapon.

 Once the fighting begins, the medical service aims to treat and return troops to active service as quickly as possible.
-Military medicine has developed fast, efficient systems for both treating the wounded at the front line and transporting the seriously wounded to hospital, where ever that may be.
+The military has had to develop fast, efficient systems for both treating the wounded at the front line and transporting the seriously wounded to hospitals away from the fighting.

 Three stories about war and medicine